 How to Plan Your Restoration or Rehabilitation Project

 After you’ve researched your historic home’s history and determined whether you’re restoring or rehabilitating it, you can start planning your project.
-As we showed in the previous toolkit, you can take on as many or as few aspects of planning as your little home-owning heart desires.
+You can take on as many or as few aspects of planning as your little home-owning heart desires.
 But no matter who helms the project, planning should include these integral steps.

 An architectural program lists the functional requirements in a house—how each room is to be used, the relationships between rooms, the types of fixtures or equipment needed, the sizes of rooms, and more—that make the house livable for you and your family.
 It will help you to decide where to locate new uses, such as an exercise room and home office, which were never part of the original design.
 A carefully developed architectural program also insures the house will be functional after the restoration or rehabilitation is completed.

 This first phase consists of preliminary plan and elevation drawings based on the architectural program and the inspection of existing conditions.
 Architects will often provide two or three alternative conceptual designs for you to review, discussing the virtues of each and their effect on the historic character of the house.